Avalanche–Red Wings rivalry

+History

-1996 Western Conference Finals
+1996 Western Conference finals

-The two teams first played each other in the playoffs in the 1996 Western Conference Finals.
+The two teams first played each other in the playoffs in the 1996 Western Conference finals.
 The Detroit Red Wings won an NHL record 62 games during the regular season and won the Presidents' Trophy and were heavy favorites to win the Stanley Cup and end their four-decade Stanley Cup drought.
-However, the Colorado Avalanche won the first two games in Detroit to take a 2–0 series lead heading home for Game 3.
-In the first period of Game 3, Avalanche defenseman Adam Foote moved in on Red Wings winger Vyacheslav Kozlov from behind to close down a play in the corner.
-Kozlov then hits and slams Foote's face into the glass, opening a huge gash on his forehead.
-Foote returns to the game and scores a goal with 16 seconds left to cut the deficit to 5–3, but Kozlov is not penalized for his hit on Foote, which made the Avalanche angry, especially Avalanche forward Claude Lemieux.
+However, the Colorado Avalanche won the first two games in Detroit to take a 2–0 series lead heading home for game three.
+In the first period of game three, Avalanche defenseman Adam Foote moved in on Red Wings winger Vyacheslav Kozlov from behind to close down a play in the corner.
+Kozlov then hit and slammed Foote's face into the glass, opening a huge gash on his forehead.
+Foote returned to the game and scored a goal with 16 seconds left to cut the deficit to 5–3.
+Kozlov was not penalized for his hit on Foote, which angered the Avalanche, especially forward Claude Lemieux.
 Late in the game, Lemieux purposefully sucker punched Kozlov.
-The Red Wings won Game 3 6–4.
+The Red Wings won game three 6–4.

-Lemieux, who was once ranked by TSN as the second most-hated player in the NHL (behind Sean Avery), was fined $1,000 and was suspended for Game 4 of the Western Conference Finals.
-The Avalanche won 4–2 in Game 4 before the Red Wings would win Game 5 in Detroit 5–2 to send the series back to Denver for Game 6.
+Lemieux, who was once ranked by TSN as the second most-hated player in the NHL (behind Sean Avery), was fined $1,000 and was suspended for game four of the Western Conference finals.
+The Avalanche won 4–2 in game four before the Red Wings would win game five in Detroit 5–2 to send the series back to Denver for game six.
 With the Avalanche up 1–0 with 5:53 left in the first period, Red Wings center Kris Draper collected the puck in front of the Avalanche bench.
 After dumping the puck against the Avalanche, Draper continued to move backward along the boards.
 Just as Draper turned toward the Red Wings bench, Lemieux barreled into Draper at full speed.
 Draper's face was driven directly into the dasher on top of the boards with no time or space to react.
 The hit sent Draper out of the game and into the hospital with a broken jaw, shattered cheek and orbital bone which required reconstructive surgery involving his jaw being wired shut and numerous stitches.
-The Red Wings lost 4–1 in Game 6 and were eliminated from the playoffs.
+The Red Wings lost 4–1 in game six and were eliminated from the playoffs.